Former Australian Rugby International

 David Campese is one of the game’s great players and someone who had the ability to polarise supporters.
 Brash, arrogant and brilliant, “Campo” bewitched defences and infuriated opponents the world over during a career that took in 101 international caps and 64 tries.

-He made his international debut against New Zealand in 1982, confounding and irritating great All Black wing Stu Wilson first with his words and then with his goose-step.
+He made his international debut against New Zealand in 1982.
+David confounded and irritated great All Black wing Stu Wilson first with his words and then with his goose-step.
 The All Blacks had their revenge on Campese the following year when he was entrusted with the goal-kicking at Sydney Cricket Ground, missing all four of his kicks as the Wallabies lost 18-8.

 His “miracle pass” to set up a try for Tim Horan against the All Blacks at the 1991 World Cup – which Australia went on to win – epitomised his considerable powers of invention and execution.
 Following the tournament Campese was named as World Player of the Year in 1992.